lua-gods/figura-toolkit/examples/readme.md

 		}
 	},

-	// the values here can also be supplied in a version entry, as seen in example_package_single.jsonc
+	// the values here can also be supplied in a version entry, as seen in example_package_single.json
 	// but it acts as a global default value if its supplied down here at the root dictionary.
 	"src": "https://example.com/package-1.0.0.lua",